Blending margins: The modal logic K has nullary unification type: Preliminaries

-for every $i$.
-Note that $\sigma$ is then an mgu of $\Gamma$: if $\tau\in U(\Gamma)$, then $\tau\equiv\tau\circ\sigma$. \begin{Fact}\th \ \begin{enumerate} \item If\/ $\Gamma$ is projective, it is exact. \item If\/ $\Gamma$ is exact, it is admissibly saturated. \end{enumerate} \end{Fact} A \emph{projective approximation} of $\Gamma$ is a finite set $\Pi_\Gamma$ of projective formulas such that $\Gamma\adm\Pi_\Gamma$, and $\pi\vdash\fii$ for every $\pi\in\Pi_\Gamma$ and $\fii\in\Gamma$.
-More generally, an \emph{admissibly saturated approximation} is a set with properties as above, except that its elements are only required to be admissibly saturated instead of projective.
-If $\Pi_\Gamma$ is an admissibly saturated approximation, it is easy to see that
+\ref{item:2}: If $\fii\adm\Delta$, then $\vdash\sigma(\psi)$ for some~$\psi\in\Delta$ as $\sigma$ is a unifier of~$\fii$, hence $\fii\vdash\psi$ by exactness. \end{Pf} A \emph{projective approximation} of~$\fii$ \cite{ghilil} is a finite set~$\Pi$ of projective formulas such that $\fii\adm\Pi$, and $\pi\vdash\fii$ for every $\pi\in\Pi$.
+More generally, an \emph{admissibly saturated approximation} \cite{ej:lukbas} is a set with properties as above, except that its elements are only required to be admissibly saturated instead of projective.
+If $\Pi$ is an admissibly saturated approximation of~$\ET\Gamma$, it is easy to see (\cite[Obs.~3.7]{ej:lukbas}) that

+If $\Pi$ is a projective approximation of~$\fii$, then the set of projective unifiers of elements of~$\Pi$ is a finite complete set of unifiers of~$\fii$.
+This does not hold for admissibly saturated approximations in general.

-Since any admissibly saturated approximation of an admissibly saturated $\Gamma$ has to include a formula deductively equivalent to $\ET\Gamma$, we have: \begin{Fact}\th The following are equivalent for any modal logic: \begin{enumerate} \item Every $\Gamma$ has a projective approximation. \item Every $\Gamma$ has an admissibly saturated approximation, and every admissibly saturated formula is projective. \end{enumerate} \end{Fact} In $K4$, $S4$, $\M{GL}$, and other transitive logics satisfying the assumptions of Ghilardi \cite{ghil}, every formula has a projective approximation, hence admissibly saturated, exact, and projective formulas coincide.
+The definition immediately implies that if $\Pi$ is any admissibly saturated approximation of an admissibly saturated formula~$\fii$, then there is a formula $\pi\in\Pi$ interderivable with~$\fii$ (i.e., $\fii\vdash\pi$ and~$\pi\vdash\fii$).
+In particular, if an admissibly saturated formula has a projective approximation, it must be projective itself, hence we have: \begin{Fact} The following are equivalent. \begin{enumerate} \item Every $\fii$ has a projective approximation. \item Every $\fii$ has an admissibly saturated approximation, and every admissibly saturated formula is projective. \end{enumerate} \end{Fact} Projective formulas and approximations are the backbone of Ghilardi's analysis \cite{ghil} of unification and admissibility in transitive modal logics such as $\lgc{K4}$, $\lgc{S4}$, or~$\lgc{GL}$.
+He shows that in these logics, every formula has a projective approximation, which implies that unification is at most finitary, and gives a description of admissibility by means of~\eqref{eq:1}.
+By Facts \ref{fact:admsat} and~\ref{fact:projapx}, the same property also implies that admissibly saturated, exact, and projective formulas coincide.

+For an example exhibiting different behaviour, in \L ukasiewicz logic every formula has an admissibly saturated approximation, and exact formulas coincide with admissibly saturated formulas, but the logic has nullary unification type, and some exact formulas are not projective \cite{ej:lukbas,mar-spa,cab:exact}.